kinbiko/dotfiles/README.md

-# Dotfiles (MacOS)
+# Dotfiles (macOS)

-Works best for Mac OS (silicon).
+Works best for macOS (silicon).

 ## Setup steps from a fresh install

 ### Create a Git repo of home directory

 Open Terminal (for now) and run `git init` in the home directory, so you can go back in time if you mess up.
-You'll be prompted to install xcode command line tools.
+You'll be prompted to install Xcode command line tools.
 Accept.
 Wait.

 Once that's done set up the git repo in home with (replace with appropriate email):